Pre-Death Planning for Expat Retirees in the Philippines

 Open Communication is Key

-• Discuss with Family: Talk to your loved ones about your preferences for your final resting place.
+- Discuss it with Family: Talk to your loved ones about your preferences for your final resting place.
 Understanding their feelings can help you make an informed decision.

 You hold the power to decide your final resting place.
 Pre-planning allows you to consider all the factors, discuss your wishes with your loved ones, and ensure a respectful final chapter, bringing peace of mind to both you and your family.